top of page

 Pressure Release techniques can be tried if the trigger point remains after the less invasive methods have been attempted.
 The pressure may take the form of direct pressure, in which the therapist presses the trigger point against an underlying hard structure (bone) or, when no bony tissue lies underneath, pinching pressure, as in the “squeezing” of the sternocleidomastoid muscle.

-Primary Massage Techniques
+Primary Trigger Point Massage Techniques

 -